ndgigliotti/afterthoughts/README.md

 ## Concept

 FinePhrase provides a fast, memory efficient, and context-aware method of generating massive numbers of n-gram embeddings using transformers.
-It can be used for a variety of tasks, including semantic search, rules-based classification, clustering, cluster interpretation, and more.
+It can be used for a variety of tasks, including semantic search, rules-based classification, clustering, and more.
 Its primary feature is the ability to efficiently combine the transformer's contextually enriched token embeddings to derive n-gram embeddings.
 This is done by calculating all the possible token n-grams and averaging the corresponding token embeddings from the model's final hidden state.
 The result is a set of contextually enriched n-gram embeddings.

 Unlike tools like [KeyBERT](https://github.com/MaartenGr/KeyBERT), the purpose of FinePhrase is not to extract the top key-phrases from a document, nor even to extract their embeddings.
 Rather, the purpose is to extract *all* the n-gram embeddings to facilitate fine-grained analysis.
 FinePhrase is designed to be highly memory efficient, allowing you to generate n-gram embeddings for tens of thousands of documents without running out of memory.
 That means holding tens of millions of n-gram embeddings in memory at once, depending on the configuration.